tokamak-network/tonstarter-contracts/docgen/docs/interfaces/IStake1Vault.md

 A function that pays the amount(_amount) to _to by the staking contract.

-A function that _to claim the amount(_amount) from the staking contract and gets the FLD in the vault.
+A function that _to claim the amount(_amount) from the staking contract and gets the TOS in the vault.

 ### Parameters: